By

 In the context of blockchain technology, a Ricardian contract is a type of smart contract that is readable by both humans and machines.
 In essence, Ricardian contracts offer a convenient way to merge the world of legal agreements and blockchain technology.
 Now, let’s take a closer look at how they work.

 The blockchain space is already quite accustomed to smart contracts, a type of self-executing piece of software that on the surface seems to resemble Ricardian contracts quite a bit.
 And indeed, all Ricardian contracts are also smart contracts.
 However, smart contracts are not Ricardian contracts.
+A basic smart contract is not necessarily a Ricardian contract, and vice versa, as they serve different purposes and have distinct functionalities.

 Whereas a smart contract is essentially a set of instructions on how to execute certain actions based on whether certain requirements have been met, a Ricardian contract also provides the legal framework that underpins all subsequent transactions that may occur under the contract.
 It defines the parties in the agreement, the possible legal implications, and the relevant legislation that can be used in case of a dispute.